New Releases by Thomas Mann

 Letters of Thomas Mann, 1889-1955

-"Mann''s pivotal role during the Nazi period as perhaps the most eloquent spokesman for the ''other Germany'' that lived in exile means that anyone studying the history of our century must begin with him. . . .
-These letters are literary and cultural documents that have few equals in our age."--James K. Lyon, University of California, San Diego "Mann''s pivotal role during the Nazi period as perhaps the most eloquent spokesman for the ''other Germany'' that lived in exile means that anyone studying the history of our century must begin with him. . . .
+"Mann's pivotal role during the Nazi period as perhaps the most eloquent spokesman for the 'other Germany' that lived in exile means that anyone studying the history of our century must begin with him. . . .
+These letters are literary and cultural documents that have few equals in our age."--James K. Lyon, University of California, San Diego "Mann's pivotal role during the Nazi period as perhaps the most eloquent spokesman for the 'other Germany' that lived in exile means that anyone studying the history of our century must begin with him. . . .
 These letters are literary and cultural documents that have few equals in our age."--James K. Lyon, University of California, San Diego

 release date: Jan 01, 1990

-release date: Sep 01, 1988
+release date: Jan 01, 1988

 • Aboutread.com makes it one-click away to discover great books from local library by linking books/movies to your library catalog search.